Do I need planning permission?

 Getting planning permission for that dream extension or for essential maintenance can be a nightmare.
 Planning regulation is complex and many people have fallen into the pitfalls that await the ill-informed.
 As a starting point, we’ve distilled some key facts about what building projects do and don’t need planning permission …

 If you want to build something new or make a major change to your building you will probably need planning permission.
 If your project needs planning permission and you do the work without getting it, you can be served an enforcement notice ordering you to undo all the changes you have made.
 So don’t risk it and check before you start.

 An addition or extension to your house* is generally considered to be permitted developments.
 So you won’t need to go through the additional hassle of getting planning permission as long as:

 - Your extension is no more than half the area of land around the original house (curtilage).
 The “original house” is seen as it was in 1948; after this date how it was newly built

 - Your extension is not forward of the principal elevation or side elevation onto a highway

 - Your extension is not higher than the highest part of the roof

-- In the case of single storey extensions, it must not extend beyond the rear wall of the original house by more than three metres if an attached house or by four metres if a detached house – although the Government is consulting on extending this, so watch this space
+- In the case of single storey extensions, it must not extend beyond the rear wall of the original house by more than three metres if an attached house or by four metres if a detached house

 - The maximum height of your single-storey rear extension is not higher than four metres